amrbGitHub/support-ticketing-system/README.md

 # Automated Support Ticket Creation with Email and Social Media Integration

-## About
-This is a multi-channel(currently email channel is functional) customer support system that fetches customer messages from emails and other means of communication such as Facebook Messenger or Instagram, once a customer sends a email or message it becomes a open ticket within the application.
+This is a multi-channel customer support system that fetches customer messages from emails and other means of communication such as Facebook Messenger or Instagram, once a customer sends a email or message it becomes a open ticket within the application.
 ## Technologies Used

 - Backend - Django